beignetbytes/tsxlib-rs/README.md

 ```
 let result: TimeSeries<NaiveDateTime,f64> = TimeSeries::from_tsdatapoints(ts.into_iter().par_bridge().map(|x| TimeSeriesDataPoint::new(x.timestamp,x.value * 2.0)).collect::<Vec<TimeSeriesDataPoint<NaiveDateTime, f64>>>()).unwrap();
 ```
-And that you can use native iterator methods to calculate things like cumulative sum
+And it also means that you can use native iterator methods to calculate things like a cumulative sum
 ```
 //as a total
 let total = ts.into_iter().fold(0.0,|acc,x| acc + x.value);
 // as a timeseries
+let mut acc = 0.0;
 let result: TimeSeries<NaiveDateTime, f64> = ts.into_iter().map(|x| {acc = acc + x.value; TimeSeriesDataPoint::new(x.timestamp,acc) }).collect();
 ```
 Joins/Cross apply operations are also implemented,